starkfell/100DaysOfIaC/articles/day.23.storage.secrets.pt2.md

 ## Next Steps

 Variables and encrypted variables are a great way to make our build and release pipelines more dynamic and secure.
 Tomorrow, we will go a step further with our APIM blob storage scenario, and show how we can create a more dynamic and secure pipeline with some clever work directly in our ARM template.

-Later in the week, we will discuss storing secrets in Azure Key Vault,
+Later in the week, we will discuss storing secrets in Azure Key Vault.